Lilall5829/Pizza-app/README.md

 - **Introduction**

 Pizzilla is a full-featured online pizza ordering platform designed for seamless customer experience and efficient restaurant management.
-The system supports user registration (including Google OAuth2), real-time menu browsing, online ordering, secure online payment, order tracking, and admin management—all presented with a clean and modern UI built on Next.js.
+The system supports user registration, real-time menu browsing, online ordering, secure online payment, order tracking, and admin management—all presented with a clean and modern UI built on Next.js.

 - **Project Motivation**